Current rates for all my services can be found on my Rate Sheet.

 I am a vegetarian.
 When you are planning on set meals, I would like the veggie option.

-For shoots lasting five days or more, insurance is a requirement, and productions that cannot name me as additionally insured will be charged a fee to cover the cost of insurance.
+For shoots lasting four days or more, insurance is a requirement, and productions that cannot name me as additionally insured will be charged a fee to cover the cost of insurance.

 I offer several different techniques for synchronization, depending on your needs and preferences.
 If you have any doubts about what kind of sync you need, please arrange to have me speak to your editor or post supervisor, as they will be the ones directly affected by the sync method we choose.